NUS High School Students Win The Top Spot In Samsung Solve For Tomorrow Competition With AI-Powered Solution For Visually Impaired

 The Solve for Tomorrow 2023 competition, launched on 23 August 2023, encourages students in Singapore to take a closer look at the social issues around them and think about how they can make a meaningful impact on the community.
 At its launch, more than 80 students, forming more than 30 groups of two to four, submitted a write-up of their ideas or solutions.

-The platform also allows youth to express their creativity and passion while encouraging them to apply their knowledge and skills across multiple disciplines - including critical and design thinking, marketing and communications skills, technological expertise and STEM knowledge – when developing their ideas and solutions.
+The platform also allows youth to express their creativity and passion while encouraging them to apply their knowledge and skills across multiple disciplines - including critical and design thinking, marketing and communications skills, technological expertise and STEM knowledge when developing their ideas and solutions.
+Competition Overview

 A total of 10 teams were selected as finalists in December 2023.
 A virtual workshop on design thinking was organised for all the finalist teams.